irdan/privly-applications/PGP/PROTOCOL.md

 # Outline and Purpose

-The Privly PGP application is built on top of Mozilla Persona for key sharing.
-This page describes how the Privly PGP app uses Persona for identity verification and public key exchange at a high level.
+The Privly PGP application allows users to securly communicate with verified identites.
+It is built on top of Mozilla Persona for identity verification, and provides a seperate service for public key distribution and discovery.
+This document describes how the Privly PGP application builds on top of Persona for public key distribution and discovery.

 Mozilla's Persona allows users to log into supporting websites using identities signed by an email domain provider.
 Anyone with a domain can choose to sign identities.
 Those who don't sign identities may allow Mozilla to act as a fallback identity provider on the domain.

-Here we build on top of the Persona protocol such that we can use existing Persona identity servers to verify an email address, associate it with a PGP key, and enable authenticated secure sharing of content.
+Here we build on top of the Persona protocol such that we associate existing Persona identity, as verify email addresses, to PGP public keys. and enable authenticated secure sharing of content.

 This document was copied and modified from the original found at:
 <https://developer.mozilla.org/en-US/Persona/Protocol_Overview>